-+ Diskette Capacity 720KB Drive 1.44MB Drive
+Diskette Capacity 720KB Drive 1.44MB Drive

 1.0MB Read/Write Read/Write

 2.0MB Not Compatible Read/Write

-- For additional information, see "Diskette Drives and Diskettes" in the IBM Personal System/2 Hardware Maintenance Reference General Information pamphlet. - 2.
-You must only install drives designed for this system.
+For additional information on this subject, see "Diskette Drives and Diskettes" in the IBM Personal System/2 Hardware Maintenance Reference General Information pamphlet.

+Note: You must only install drives designed for this system.
 Use of drives not designed for this system could cause intermittent problems.

-IBM PS/2 Model 95 XP 486 HMR Hard Disk and Diskette Drives
+IBM PS/2 Model 90 XP 486 HMR Hard Disk Drive

-2.2 Hard Disk and Diskette Drives
+2.2 Hard Disk Drive

-The Model 95 comes with a Small Computer System Interface (SCSI) hard disk drive and SCSI adapter.
-Up to five SCSI devices can be installed inside the system.
+The Model 90 comes with a Small Computer System Interface (SCSI) hard disk drive and a SCSI adapter.
+Up to three SCSI devices can be installed inside the system.
 The default hard disk drive has the IML image preloaded in a protected partition.
-For information about the IML image, see "IML, POST, and BIOS" in topic 1.2.3.

-For supported hard disk drives, see the parts section in the Hardware Maintenance Service pamphlet.
+(For information about the IML image, see "IML, POST, and BIOS" in topic 1.2.3.)
+For supported hard disk drives, see the parts section in the Hardware Maintenance Service pamphlet for the system you are servicing.

-The Model 95 uses hard disk drives that automatically position and lock the read/write heads in nondata areas when the system is powered-off.
+The Model 90 XP 486 uses hard disk drives that automatically position and lock the read/write heads in nondata areas when the system is powered-off.

-IBM PS/2 Model 95 XP 486 HMR Terminators
+IBM PS/2 Model 90 XP 486 HMR Terminators